 Au-Dessus des Malconsorts

-Rarely seen on a label as it can ‘simply’ take the better-known label of Les Malconsorts.
+Rarely seen on a label as it can ‘simply’ can it take the better-known label of Les Malconsorts, as some suggest – I think not.
 The small (1 hectare) area of vines sit below Malconsorts ‘proper’ and just south of La Tâche – almost mid-slope La Tâche.
 I only know (since 1999) Remoriquet in Nuits and Dominique Mugneret in Vosne who take the label.

 Clos des Réas

 A triangular vineyard with ostentatiously large walls forming two sides, yet for no apparent reason completely open on the third ‘side’ where the ground quickly falls away to the villages appellation of Aux Réas.
 The Clos is a monopole of Domaine Bernard Gros and with the exception of La Croix Rameau is the lowest-lying 1er cru designated land in Vosne.
 Despite deeper soil at the bottom of the Vosne hill than the top, this wine remains relatively fine and usually embodies understated complexity rather than density.
 The oak is quite apparent when newly bottled chez Gros, but allow 5-7 years in bottle and it is typically consumed.